-As Ben Elton observed in Gridlock, there seems to be a theory among English-speaking travellers that our language is made understandable to non-English speaking people if you speak slow-ly and LOUD-LY.
+As Ben Elton observed in Gridlock, native English speaking travellers seem to think their language becomes understandable to non-English speaking people if they speak slow-ly and LOUD-LY.

-How many Brits would understand a similar request from an Egyptian traveller looking for the bus to Manchester?
-Probably most, because the request is unlikely to be made in Arabic.
-As with travellers from other countries where English is not the mother tongue, the Egyptian traveller would, at the very least, have some knowledge of English, from school or elsewhere.
+How many Brits would understand a similar request from an Egyptian traveller looking for the bus to a local location?
+Probably most, because it’s is unlikely to be made in Arabic.
+Instead, as with travellers from other countries where English is not the mother tongue, the Egyptian traveller would, at the very least, have some knowledge of English from school or elsewhere.

-This is what sets British travellers apart from the rest of the world.
-Most of us don’t even bother to learn a few foreign words and phrases, let alone another language before travelling overseas.
+And this is what sets British travellers apart from the rest of the world.
+Before travelling overseas, most of us don’t even bother to learn a few foreign words and phrases, let alone another language.

-With the extent of British colonisation and the recent dominance of American money and culture, English is seen by many as the world language, the lingua franca.
-Should beings from a galaxy far, far away ever visit Earth, then they will speak English, as portrayed in countless American sci-fi films.
+With the extent of British colonisation and dominance of American money and culture, English has become the world language, the lingua franca.
+Should beings from a galaxy far, far away ever visit Earth, they will speak English, as portrayed in countless American sci-fi films.
 But it’s worth remembering Spanish is more widely spoken in the Americas than English.
 Everyone in the world does not speak English — and thank goodness for that.

-In addition to pleasantries, a few foreign words and phrases are invaluable when shopping, booking hotels, reserving buses or trains, or simply for asking for directions.
+In addition to pleasantries, a few foreign words and phrases are invaluable when shopping, booking hotels, reserving buses or trains, or simply asking for directions.
 A point worth noting is that many languages do not use the same Roman script for their alphabet as English.
 Numbers can also look different.
-For instance, although our numbers are based on the Arabic system, they bear little resemblance to written Arabic numbers.
-Knowing foreign numbers is quite handy for paying the right price at markets, or simply for finding your reserved seat on a train.
+For instance, although English numbers are based on the Arabic system, they bear little resemblance to written Arabic.
+And knowing foreign numbers is quite handy for paying the right price at markets and finding your seat on a train.

 It’s worth the effort!

-Yes, it is worth the effort to learn another language, if only a few words and phrases!
+Proof that it is worth learning another language — if only a few words and phrases!

 I wrote this piece for a BBC travel magazine in 1992, when I lived in England.
-I’ve left out one of the original sections on “The means of learning a foreign language”, because it’s so dated, with talk of “video” and “cassette” courses and no mention of the internet nor podcasts etc. However, I think the sections on “Why bother” and how “It’s worth the effort” to learn another language have stood the test of time … thankfully!
+I’ve left out one of the original sections on “The means of learning a foreign language”, because it’s dated, with talk of “video” and “cassette” courses and no mention of the internet or podcasts etc. However, I think the sections on “Why bother” and how “It’s worth the effort” to learn another language have stood the test of time.
+Thankfully!